Holmbrg/Wavelets/README.md

 # Wavelet-CWT

-A tiny, self-contained Python helper for computing and visualising the **Continuous Wavelet Transform (CWT)** on 1-D signals such as audio waveforms.
+Python helper for computing and visualising the **Continuous Wavelet Transform (CWT)** on 1-D signals such as audio waveforms.
+And for computing the **Discrete Wavelet Transform** in regards to Neural Network Compression and inference after compression.
 Powered by **NumPy · SciPy · PyWavelets · Matplotlib**.

 ---